 Though conventional wisdom will fight tooth and nail against this argument, there truly are health dangers to a plant-based diet.
 Plants unfortunately don't have human health as their top priority.
-Like all organisms, they are more concerned about their own survival than anyone else.
-Since plants can't fight us off with fangs and claws and speed, they've evolved other mechanisms to deter predators.
+Like all organisms, they are more concerned about their own survival than anyone else's.
+Since plants can't fight us off with fangs, claws, and speed, they've evolved other mechanisms to deter predators.
 Dr. Kevin Stock explains this in detail in The Health Dangers of a Plant-Based Diet, down to a cellular level exactly what parts of plants harm us and why.

 Meat has been demonized in the eyes of the public for the supposed lack of sustainability, abuse of animals, increased risk of cancer, etc. When in reality, sugar and plant and grain companies wanted a larger piece of the profit pie.
-A harsh reality is that these companies could not care less about public health, and in fact, monopolize on it.
+A harsh reality is that these companies could not care less about public health, and in fact, monopolize it.

 The number of people with diabetes rose from 108 million in 1980 to 422 million in 2014.
-This growth correlates directly with an increase in plant based diet popularity in the 80s, as well as increased production of wheat, grain, and high fructose corn syrup, which was introduced to the food and beverage industry in the 1970s.
+This growth correlates directly with an increase in plant-based diet popularity in the 80s, as well as increased production of wheat, grain, and high fructose corn syrup, which was introduced to the food and beverage industry in the 1970s.
 Diabetes is a major public health problem that is approaching epidemic proportions globally.
 When you eat a high-carb diet, the pancreas releases insulin that transports glucose into the body's cells, where it can be used for energy.

 The more carbs you eat, the more insulin your pancreas must make.
 Over time, the pancreas is so overworked that it cannot produce insulin anymore.
 This leads to high glucose levels in the blood.
 This condition is known as diabetes.
 34.2 million US adults have diabetes, and 1 in 5 of them don't know they have it, and it is the seventh leading cause of death in the United States.